-Company partners with World Trade Center Indianapolis to aggressively market U.S. expertise in solving the global challenge of matching patient data to the right patient record
+Company partners with World Trade Center Indianapolis to aggressively market U.S. expertise in solving the global challenge of patient identification and matching patient data to the right patient record

 “We’re starting to realize success in solving complex financial and operational data management issues such as inaccurate patient medical histories and duplicate charts that plague our healthcare system,” said Gregg Church, president, 4medica.
 “However, we need standardization and commitment from both the private and public sector to make changes that will advance patient safety.
 The State Healthcare IT Connect Summit is the perfect forum to lead policy and research initiatives to effectively address this universal problem in the right way.
 We’re excited to join the discussions and share successes solving our clients’ challenges.”

-Attendees are invited to meet with Church at the 4medica booth #38 and view demos of the 4medica Big Data MPI™ and 4medica Big Data CDR™ (Big Data Clinical Data Repository) solutions.
+Attendees are invited to meet with Church at the 4medica booth #38 and view demos of the 4medica Big Data MPI™ and 4medica Big Data CDR™ (Big Data Clinical Data Repository) patient identification solutions.

 Church and co-speaker Jaime Bland, DNP, R.N.-BC, and CEO of Nebraska Health Information Initiative (NeHII), will lead the Innovators Roundtable panel discussion titled “Taming the MPI Management Dragon” 1:30-2:30 p.m.
 ET, Tuesday, March 19, in Key Ballroom 12.
 Panel participants can weigh in on identity management with an innovative “Big Data” master data management approach.
 They will further explore ways to manage the explosive growth of data sources and data types while assigning a proven UPI to each identity with 100 percent matching accuracy.